dxinl/QuickLauncher/README.md

 # QuickLauncher
-A window to launch apps you have installed quickly.
+An AccessibilityService to show a window to launch apps you have installed quickly.

 ###Preview
 ![preview1](preview.gif)